-San Gimignano is Italy’s Medieval Manhattan with its skyline of fourteen stone towers rising dramatically from the Tuscan countryside.
-Originally there were 72 towers, some as tall as 50 meters, each built by San Gimignano’s patriarch families in a competition and display of their wealth.
+Originally there were 72 towers of San Gimigano, some as tall as 50 meters.
+Each tower was built by San Gimignano’s patriarch families in a competition and display of their wealth.
 Seven of the remaining towers stretch up under the Tuscan sun around Piazza del Duomo.
-So what is there to do in Medieval Manhattan?
-Here’s our list of 7 things to do in San Gimignano:

 Admission is €5 and is included with the combo ticket for the Museo Civico.